One of the most common questions we hear is "What happens if I need to go into Care - How can I protect my assets?"

 The costs involved in moving into a Care Home can literally wipe out your entire savings over time and you may be forced to sell your home to pay for care fees.
 This could mean that your loved ones could receive very little, or even nothing at all of what you originally intended them to have.

-When someone enters care they are automatically “means tested” and all of your estate, including your home are taken into account.
-Without planning ahead, only those who have very few assets will escape the cost of care.
+When someone enters care they are automatically “means-tested” and all of your estate, including your home, are taken into account.
+Without planning well ahead, only those who have very few assets will escape the cost of care.

-Consider if you could legally "Hide" your assets so they weren't part of your means test.
-No care fees to pay.
-However this Trust Work must be done at least 7yrs prior to you needing it.
-Any less and it will not work..
+Consider, if you could legally "Hide" your assets so they weren't part of your means test, would you?
+This could result in vastly reduced or no care fees to pay.
+However, these Trusts Work must be done at least 7yrs prior to you needing them.
+Any less and it will not work.
 The rule here is the sooner the better.
-Also consider if your home couldn't be sold without your permssion you couldn't be forced to sell...
+Also, consider, if you went into care, your home couldn't be sold.
+Effectively your home would be worth £0.00.

-For the sake of a few hundred pounds you can save at least £69k.
+For the sake of a few hundred pounds you can potentially save at least £69k.